fullmetalbrackets/blog/src/pages/blog/set-up-pihole-on-linux.md

 In order for Pi-Hole to work network-wide for all devices (including phones and tablets on Wi-Fi), you'll need to configure your router to use the Pi-Hole server as DNS.
 The method differs for every router, and some do not have the option at all.
 (AT&T's Arris BGW210-700 for example.)
 Google is your friend here.

-> **Note:** If your router does not have the option of setting a DNS server, you won't be able to block ads for all devices on your network automatically.
+> **ⓘ &nbsp;Note**<br><br>If your router does not have the option of setting a DNS server, you won't be able to block ads for all devices on your network automatically.
 Instead you'll have to <a href="https://discourse.pi-hole.net/t/how-do-i-configure-my-devices-to-use-pi-hole-as-their-dns-server/245#3-manually-configure-each-device-9" target="_blank">configure each device's DNS</a>.

 <a href="/img/dns1.png" target="_blank"><img src="/img/dns1.png" alt="Screenshot of DNS settings." /></a>